columbia-os/ezfs/README.md

 7 bytes copied, 5.1431e-05 s, 117 kB/s
 ```

 If you try using other programs to read files, you may encounter some errors.
-For example, vim by default places swap files in the current directory and seeks through them upon opening a file using llseek.
-You may have noticed an error when trying to open files using vim because your EZFS has no support for llseek yet.
+For example, `vim` by default places swap files in the current directory and seeks through them upon opening a file using `llseek`.
+You may have noticed an error when trying to open files using `vim` because your EZFS has no support for `llseek` yet.
 Fix it.
-Hint: there's already a generic implementation in the kernel for llseek.
+Hint: there's already a generic implementation in the kernel for `llseek`.

 At this point, you should stress test your EZFS implementation.
 The rest of this assignment will be easier if you can depend on the reading functionality to report things correctly.
 Some of the things you should make sure work include:

-* Try copying all the files out of your ez using cp or rsync.
+* Try copying all the files out of your ez using `cp` or `rsync`.
 * Extend the formatting program again to create additional files and a more complex directory structure.
 Be sure to include different file types and larger files.
-For example, add a small team photo to the subdir directory.
+For example, add a small team photo to the `subdir` directory.
-* Overwrite the disk with random garbage from /dev/urandom (instead of /dev/zero).
+* Overwrite the disk with random garbage from `/dev/urandom` (instead of `/dev/zero`).
 Format it.
 After formatting, the random data should not affect the normal operation of the filesystem.
 * Write a program that requests invalid offsets when reading files or iterating through directories.

 Part 8: Writing to existing files
 -------------------------------------
 So far, we've only been reading what's already on the filesystem.
 Implement functions for modifying the filesystem contents.
-Again, you should implement write_iter instead of write.
+Again, you should implement `write_iter` instead of `write`.
-Read generic_file_write_iter, try to understand how it helps us to write iteratively, and find out how it interacts with address_space_operations.
+Read `generic_file_write_iter`, try to understand how it helps us to write iteratively, and find out how it interacts with `address_space_operations`.
 Do we need to worry about changing the length of the file ourselves?
-How about time accounting and inode->i_blocks?
-It seems that only write_begin and write_end are called in generic_file_write_iter.
-When is writepage called?
+How about time accounting and `inode->i_blocks`?
+It seems that only `write_begin` and `write_end` are called in `generic_file_write_iter`.
+When is `writepage` called?
 What's the benefit of doing so?
-Referring to BFS's file.c, implement ezfs_writepage and ezfs_write_begin.
+Referring to BFS's [file.c](https://elixir.bootlin.com/linux/v6.1/source/fs/bfs/file.c), implement `ezfs_writepage` and `ezfs_write_begin`.
 We recommend you first make sure your write functionality works for a file that requires no more than one data block for its contents.
 Test for writing the contents of files:

 ```console
 $ cd /mnt/ez